addisoncrump/Vitsy/README.md

     - Remove the current stack.
 This will shift you one stack to the right (if it exists).
  - numstack: y
     - Get the current number of stacks.
+ - flatten: u
+    - Push the contents of the top stack to the previous stack, removing the top stack in the process.
+    - Note that if there is only one stack, it push the contents of itself to itself, then remove itself, acting like rmstack.
  - tempvar: v
     - If there is no value in tempvar, set the top item of the stack to it.
 Otherwise, push the tempvar value to the stack and clear the value of tempvar.
  - globalvar: V